-People who have are addicted to ketamine can find recovery support at a licensed drug rehabilitation facility.
-Once they have been admitted, they typically start the process with a medical detoxification.
+People who are addicted to ketamine can find recovery support at a licensed drug rehabilitation facility.
+Once they have been admitted, they typically start the process with medical detoxification.
 This is done to rid the body of ketamine and any other toxins and help the client regain physical and mental stability.
 A detox can last anywhere from three to 10 days or longer if needed.

 During this time, health care professionals monitor clients around-the-clock as they are weaned off the drug safely.
 This may include tapering off ketamine, which is when doses are gradually reduced over a set period to allow the body time to adjust to not having the drug in its system.
-Additional blood tests may be done to see if additional medications are needed to treat other chronic diseases, such as high blood pressure and diabetes among others.
+Additional blood tests may be done to see if additional medications are needed to treat other chronic diseases, such as high blood pressure and diabetes, among others.

 After a medical detox is completed, clients usually are evaluated before they enter a treatment program.
 An assessment helps ensure you or your loved one receives the proper diagnosis and treatment program that can best address the needs at hand.

-You may be asked standard questions about your ketamine use and use of any other addictive substances.
-The assessment also helps determine whether a mental health disorder is present along with a substance use disorder (SUD).
-Having both is common.
+Addicted ketamine users who use drugs or alcohol also may exhibit signs of depression, anxiety, post-traumatic stress disorder (PTSD), bipolar disorder, or other mental health disorders.
 When both kinds of disorders are present, this is known as having a co-occurring disorder or dual-diagnosis.
 This is common among people who abuse drugs and alcohol.

 According to the 2015 National Survey on Drug Use and Health, in 2015, among the 19.6 million adults with a past year Substance Abuse Disorder (SUD), 8.1 million (41.2 percent) had Any Mental Illness (AMI) in the past year.
 The more severe a person’s mental illness is, the more likely the person will abuse substances.
 Illegal ones that are commonly abused include alcohol, marijuana, and cocaine.

 After clients enter the right drug addiction treatment program, they will address the physical and psychological addiction.
 These treatment programs can be tailored to an individual’s needs and preferences.
 Inpatient treatment, which can last from 28-90 days in a facility, depending on the program, involves various therapies that can help the person overcome their addiction.
 Behavior therapies, such as cognitive behavior therapy, can be beneficial.
 Cognitive behavioral therapy helps increase clients’ awareness of distorted thinking and maladaptive behavior patterns and teaches them coping strategies that can support them during the recovery process.

+Treatment also can incorporate 12-step programs, holistic therapy, family therapy, and individual and group counseling.
 There is also outpatient treatment for people who may be in the early stages of stimulant addiction or have a mild case of it.
 Outpatient therapy does not require an on-site stay at a treatment center.
 This allows clients more flexibility as they work drug treatment into their schedules.
 However, outpatient clients are still required to attend structured sessions three to five times a week or more, depending on the situation.